Jack Carter (politician)

 John William "Jack" Carter (born July 3, 1947) is an American businessman, politician and environmentalist.
-He is the eldest child of former U.S. President Jimmy Carter and First Lady Rosalynn Carter.
+He is the eldest child of former U.S. president Jimmy Carter and First Lady of the United States Rosalynn Carter.
+A member of the Democratic Party, he was the nominee in the 2006 United States Senate election in Nevada.

 Early life, education and career

 Carter was born at the Naval Medical Center Portsmouth in Portsmouth, Virginia.
 Raised in Plains, Georgia, he spent winters working at his father's peanut farm warehouse, where his wages began at 10 cents per hour.
 Carter struggled when he first entered college in 1965, attending Georgia Institute of Technology, Emory University, and Georgia Southwestern State University.
-After time in the military, he returned to Georgia Tech, earning a degree in nuclear physics.
-Following graduation, Carter immediately entered the University of Georgia School of Law, receiving his Juris Doctor in 1975.
+After time in the military, he returned to Georgia Tech, earning a bachelor of science (BS) degree in nuclear physics.
+Following graduation, Carter immediately entered the University of Georgia School of Law, receiving his Juris Doctor (JD) in 1975.

 Carter enlisted in the United States Navy in April 1968 at the suggestion of his father.
 He served during the Vietnam War, on the salvage ship and received a general discharge in late 1970 after he and 53 classmates were caught smoking marijuana at the Naval Reactors Facility in Idaho Falls, Idaho.

 In 1985, he was interviewed by David Wallechinsky for his book, Midterm Report: The Class of '65: Chronicles Of An American Generation (1986).
 It was later published as Class Reunion '65, Tales of an American Generation, written from the perspective of two decades post-high school graduation.
-Twenty-eight then-contemporary high school graduates were interviewed, with Wallachinsky noting the profound impact of the war on Vietnam on their lives.
+Twenty-eight then-contemporary high school graduates were interviewed, with Wallechinsky noting the profound impact of the war on Vietnam on their lives.

 In 1981, Carter moved to Chicago, where he worked for the Chicago Board of Trade and Citibank.